-Initial Advisory Board members included the following dedicated community leaders – Carol Transou, Louie Gump, Al Spritzer, Ruth Brading, Tom Hodge, Carol Ferguson, and Phil Carriger - all of whom were committed to educating, protecting, and supporting the citizens of Washington County.
+Initial Advisory Board members included the following dedicated community leaders – Carol Transou, Louie Gump, Al Spritzer, Ruth Brading, Tom Hodge, Carol Ferguson, and Phil Carriger – all of whom were committed to educating, protecting, and supporting the citizens of Washington County.
 The County benefited tremendously from their leadership and from their designated awards.
 As prior Advisory Board Chair Carol Transou points out, “Without the Harris Fund, many of our community agencies would not have survived or flourished to continue their good works, which benefitted both individuals and programs.
-The Harris Fund provided over $525,000 to agencies within Washington County during its twenty-year existence.
+The Harris Fund provided over $525,000 to agencies within Washington County during its twenty-year existence.”

 WCCF is an essential bridge to a Washington County where every person can fulfill their true potential.
-Our Mission is one in collaboration with diverse community partners to promote a culture of health and wellness that enables Washington County residents to lead healthier and more-fulfilled lives.
+Our Mission is one in collaboration with diverse community partners to promote a culture of health and wellness that enables Washington County residents to lead healthier and thriving lives.

 Why We Are Re-focusing Our Lens

 Although the WCCF has always supported children and families, the need for targeted assistance is increasingly urgent.
 As of 2013, 20% of Washington County’s population was living in poverty, approximately 25,000 people.
 Of that number, 7,000 are children.
-Poverty’s accompanying problems - including poor health and poor education - concern the WCCF most.
+Poverty’s accompanying problems – including poor health and education outcomes – concern WCCF most.
 We have identified the problems, and now we must solve them.
 And with your help, we will.

 Life Literacy and the Pursuit of Healthiness

 What are life literacy skills?
 Knowledge of and access to nutritious foods and health care, competent and nurturing childcare, reading and literacy, household management know-how, and sound financial decision making are the kinds of life literacy skills individuals and families need, not only to survive, but to thrive.
-While many of us take these skills for granted, underserved populations do not.

 How will WCCF address these needs?